PsA

 NICE recommendation

-BIMZELX DELIVERED HIGH TREATMENT TARGETS in PsA 1-4
+BIMZELX DELIVERED HIGH TREATMENT TARGETS IN PsA 1-4

 BIMZELX® (bimekizumab) is indicated for the treatment of: active PsA, alone or in combination with methotrexate, in adults who have had an inadequate response or who have been intolerant to one or more DMARDs; active nr-axSpA, in adults with objective signs of inflammation as indicated by elevated CRP and/or MRI, who have responded inadequately or are intolerant to NSAIDs; and active AS, in adults who have responded inadequately or are intolerant to conventional therapy.3

-BIMZELX DELIVERED EFFICACY, SUSTAINED OVER TIME IN PATIENTS WITH PsA (to week 52) 1–4
+BIMZELX DELIVERED EFFICACY, SUSTAINED OVER TIME IN PATIENTS WITH PsA (TO WEEK 52) 1–4

 In two pivotal phase III trials, 43.9% (n=189/431) of biologic-naïve and 43.4% (n=116/267) of TNFi-inadequate responder patients achieved the primary endpoint of ACR 50 at Week 16 with BIMZELX (versus 10.0% [n=28/281] and 6.8% [n=9/133] with placebo, respectively; (p<0.0001 and p<0.001 for each trial respectively)1-3